equinox-project/equinox-js/docs/docs/faq.md

 EquinoxJS is probably not a good fit if you want the library to hide the shape of event sourcing from you.

-- If you want an end-to-end framework with built-in command handlers, transports and workflow abstractions, choose one.
+- If you want an end-to-end framework with built-in command handlers, transports, and workflow abstractions, choose one.
 - If your problem is better modeled as CRUD plus history, event sourcing will add complexity without much payoff.
 - If you need cross-stream coordination to feel like a single ambient transaction, EquinoxJS will feel too explicit.
 - If your team does not want to think about replay, checkpointing, ordering and idempotency, the model will feel heavier than it should.